reinvanoyen/creativity-list/README.md

 ## Webdev utils

+* https://codepen.io - CodePen is a social development environment for front-end designers and developers.
 * https://postkit.io - Build applications faster with Postkit's simple mock APIs.
 * https://repl.it/ - Repl.it gives you an instant IDE to learn, build, collaborate, and host all in one place.
 * https://emmet.io
 * https://hyper.is - HTML/JS/CSS terminal

+## Learning

+* https://www.udemy.com - The world’s largest selection of courses.
+Choose from over 100,000 online video courses with new additions published every month.
+* https://laracasts.com - Push your web development skills to the next level, through expert screencasts on Laravel, Vue, and so much more.
+* https://www.skillshare.com - Thousands of classes to fuel your creativity and career.

 ## Javascript libraries & frameworks